harsh-kakadiya1/StyleMe--Your-Personal-AI-Fashion-Stylist/README.md

-# StyleMe - Your Personal AI Fashion Stylist
+# StyleMe - Your Personal Fashion Stylist

 StyleMe is a Flutter-based mobile application designed to be your personal fashion assistant.
 It helps you digitize your wardrobe, create stylish outfits, and discover new looks with AI-powered suggestions.
 Perfect for fashion enthusiasts who want to organize their closet and elevate their style.